ASTR 1210 (O'Connell) Study Guide

 Space Shuttle Discovery launches on

 to the Space Station, 2001

-Newton's theory of dynamics and gravity provided a complete
+Newton's theories of dynamics and gravity provided a complete

 understanding of the interaction between gravitating bodies and the

 resulting orbits for planets and satellites.
 This guide first